-As the owner of the local retail store, you’d have to choose the right location to ensure you bring in clientele that consists of your target audience.
+As the owner of a retail store, you’ll have to choose the right space to support your store's infrastructure.
 Similarly, you’d need to choose the right web hosting service to effectively run your website for your visitors and customers.

-There are different hosting options for small, medium, and large businesses to consider — let’s take a look at some of the most common.
+There are several different hosting options for small, medium, and large businesses to consider — let’s take a look at some of the most common.

 Types of Web Hosting

-- Shared hosting is highly affordable because your website is on the same server as multiple other websites.
+- Shared hosting stores your website on the same server as multiple other websites.
 As a result, it's the least expensive hosting option.
-Although shared hosting is cost-effective, it’s only ideal if your site has a low amount of volume and traffic since you’re sharing that server's resources with dozens or possibly hundreds of other businesses and individuals.
+Although shared hosting is cost-effective, it’s only ideal if your site has consistently low levels of traffic, since you’re sharing that server's resources with dozens or possibly hundreds of other businesses and individuals.

-- Virtual private server (VPS) hosting is more expensive than shared hosting and is ideal if you have a bit more traffic coming to your site regularly.
-It mimics having a dedicated server just for your website even though it’s technically still a type of shared server.
+- Virtual private server (VPS) hosting is a bit more expensive than shared hosting and is ideal if you have a bit more traffic coming to your site regularly.
+VPS hosting mimics having a dedicated server just for your website, even though it’s technically still a type of shared hosting.
 VPS offers more customization and better performance than shared hosting while still being cost-effective, making it a common first hosting choice for small businesses.

-- Dedicated server hosting is one of the most expensive hosting options — it’s meant for websites that see large amounts of traffic over extended periods.
+- Dedicated server hosting is a more expensive hosting option — it’s meant for websites that see large amounts of traffic over extended periods.
 With dedicated hosting, your website has its own server.
-This means your business has full control over your systems, security, and everything else related to your server (which is why this option requires a high level of expertise — you need someone who can manage your server appropriately).
+This means your business has full control over your systems, security, and everything else related to your server.
+However, this option requires a high level of expertise — you need personnel who can manage your server appropriately.

-- Managed hosting is a common option depending on the web services you consider.
-Managed hosting means the service provider will manage your server (operation, security, maintenance, and more) so you don’t have to.
-This is ideal for businesses that don’t have or want to hire a team member who understands the technical side of a web server.
+- Managed hosting means the web host will manage your server (including operation, security, maintenance, and more) so you don’t have to.
+This is ideal for small businesses that don’t have or want to hire a team member who understands the technical side of a web server.
 Managed WordPress hosting is popular within this category since these servers are specifically optimized to run WordPress websites.

 - Cloud hosting is a newer option in the world of web hosting.
 It allows many separate servers to work together to behave like one large server.
-This type of web hosting works well for growing companies — as websites increase traffic and volume, the cloud space can also increase.
-Because of this setup, cloud hosting is typically pay-by-use, or pay for the amount of cloud space you’re using at any given point of time.
+This type of web hosting works well for growing businesses — as websites increase traffic and volume, the cloud space can also expand.
+Because of this setup, cloud hosting is typically pay-by-use: You pay for the amount of cloud space you need at any given time.

 2. Identify which type of website you’re creating.

 Decide on the type of website you want to create.
-By doing so, you’ll be able to better follow the steps in this process as well as narrow down your hosting service choices (because there are a lot).
+By doing so, you’ll be able to better follow the steps in this process as well as narrow down your hosting service choices.